lmrojo/Code-Examples/README.md

 -Musical instruments is a project that manages (inserts, modifies, deletes) users by administrators using relational databases

 -Omok Game is a java applet application of the omok game

+-The apk file can be downloadable and installed in an android phone